Wrong rook pawn: An exception

-and checkmate in two more moves.
+and checkmate occurs in two more moves.
 If Black did not have his rook pawn, he could draw by 3...b5.

 Opposite-colored bishops

 Usually when each side has a bishop and they are on opposite-colored squares and one side has two widely separated pawns, the stronger side wins.
 However, if one of the pawns is the wrong rook pawn and the defending king is blocking it, the position is usually a draw because the defending bishop can stop the other pawn.
 If the defending bishop is sacrificed for the other pawn, the resulting position is a draw like the ones above.